meanin/getting-started-with-microservices/getting-started-docker.md

 Navigate from your browser to the:`http://<aciDnsName>.westeurope.azurecontainer.io/api/helloworld` and voila`.

 ##Cleanup
+######*If you want to continue with Kubernetes demo, skip this step and go directly to the next document.*
 If you want to free your resource and maybe more important reduce costs, you have to remove all components that you created during this demo.
 Be brave it can take a while.
 It is possible by this command:
 `az group delete --name <resourceGroupName> --yes`

+##Extras
+After made all steps from this specific demo file, I leave my Azure Subscription for a day (Azure costs are calculated daily).
+Next day, I checked bill and I was surprised, because this whole play cost me exatcly 3 ¢ (euro cents) :)